bitplane/bitplane.net/log/2024/10/from-me-to-you-to-everyone/index.md

 # ONBUILD COPY . /var/www/pwned/

-Titles should contain context, this one goes the extra mile and broadcasts it too!
+All good titles should contain context.
+This one goes the extra mile and broadcasts it too!

+If you didn't have enough good reasons to never build and push from your local repo, here's another:

+A Dockerfile's `ONBUILD` lines are executed when building containers that depend on it.

+This means a rogue Docker image isn't just a runtime risk to all of its downstream dependencies, it can ransack *your* build dir while you're building it, adding files that aren't in your `.dockerignore` to the image that you then publish, and it can serve them back to the attacker.

-Careful where your images are `FROM`, you might end up serving your .env files, .git/config, core dumps, log files, that customers.dat~ file you were messing with.
+That sort of deliberate attack is quite unlikely, but it opens the avenue to accidental leaks too.
+Unless you're sure you've ignored everything important, building locally could expose your .env files, .git/config, core dumps, log files, and that customers.dat~ file you were messing with too.

-Unless you're sure your `.dockerignore` is absolute perfection, you might want to make a habit of never building and pushing from your local repo, just to be safe.
+🌈⭐